adampang27/adampang27.github.io/project1.md

 This changes how we should think about helping students.
 To truly ensure that students are gaining the education they deserve, we need to find things out like: Are they engaged in class?
 Do they have substantial debt?
-To truly help, the goal is to catch students who are struggling for any reason, not just an academic one.
+The goal is to catch students who are struggling for any reason, not just an academic one.